Abdulnaser123/StoryMe-Slideshow/README.md

 ### Clone

-- Clone this repo to your local machine using `[https://github.com/Abdulnaser123/Book-Store](https://github.com/Abdulnaser123/StoryMe-Slideshow)`
+- Clone this repo to your local machine using `git clone https://github.com/Abdulnaser123/StoryMe-Slideshow`

 ### Setup